CommonAccord/Cmacc-Org/Doc/G/NW-NDA/99/WiP/AI-OverFitting.md

 We are likely to find the same notion scattered about in law.
 Conforming to every circumstance may result in a washboard road rather than an efficient one, cowpaths.

-Consider whether the French principle that court judgments must always be a single (very long) sentence, in a particular structure, and must reason from the Code (statutes), not other court decisions.
+Consider whether the French principle that court judgments must always be a single (very long) sentence, in a particular structure, reasoning from the Code (statutes) not other court decisions and ending in a decisional verb.
 Smoothing.
 Or the US common law judges' abandonment of the effort to define a standard for negligence more specific than "reasonable."
 Or a lawyer's duty of confidentiality.
-Going deep puts you deep in the weeds.
+Going deep into details puts you deep in the weeds.